isomerpages/ura-mbsc2021/_share-the-moment/03b-stories-from-city-of-good-the-love-aid-project.md

 <sup><b><u>About</u></b><br>
-The Love-Aid Project is a community outreach initiative seeking to bring love, dignity and hope to at-risk youth and low-income families in Singapore.
+The Love-Aid Project is a community outreach initiative seeking to bring love, dignity and hope to at-risk youth and low-income families in Singapore.<br><br><a href="http://www.theloveaidproject.org/?fbclid=IwAR0DqHvpUqJS1rxUZMsBXQRhcFdJXQVOfZhGuDYzSN_g6BeEu52UYnMKS4A" style="color:tomato">Website</a><br><a href="https://www.facebook.com/theloveaidproject/" style="color:tomato">Facebook</a></sup>

-<a href="http://www.theloveaidproject.org/?fbclid=IwAR0DqHvpUqJS1rxUZMsBXQRhcFdJXQVOfZhGuDYzSN_g6BeEu52UYnMKS4A" style="color:tomato">Website</a><br>
-<a href="https://www.facebook.com/theloveaidproject/" style="color:tomato">Facebook</a></sup>